 The motherboard is marked Rx0Ly and Rx0LEy next to a matrix which I guess must indicate which options are fitted.
 From this I would assume that the motherboard is common across the R series L/LE versions.
 The matrix is labelled at the bottom 'mercury' and 'pluto' which I guess must be internal code names for the two product ranges.
 Some of the internal cabling in the R90L does carry paper labels with 'mercury' printed on them.

 There are also a series of small white connectors on the motherboard that probably support various factory-fit options.
 We have BT CONN, Wi-FI CONN, DEBUG BOARD CONN, and three other anonymous ones.
 Two of these (CN13 & CN15) are adjacent to the SATA connectors and I assume are there to provide power to any internal SATA devices (SSDs?).
 (They provide 5V).
+From a photo of the LE the other one would appear to be the connection point for the parallel port.

 The base of the large heatsink is close to the surface of the board so I would assume the chips underneath are mounted directly on the board and are not socketed.
 I haven't removed the heatsink to check.